hnaderi/edomata/docs/introduction.md

 * incompatible ecosystem with FP
 * too low level
-* easy too use, but not simple
+* easy to use, but not simple
 * tries to solve a lot of problems at once, which can lead to mixing domain logic and implementation details if not used carefully
 * in case of event sourcing, it does mislead somehow, as sourcing inputs does not make a system event sourced
 * you can't compose or reuse actors easily